 Address: 1 Wade Oval Dr, Cleveland, Ohio 44106, United States

 A visit to the Cleveland Museum of Natural History is one of the best things to do in Cleveland for history buffs.
-Businessman Cyrus S. Eaton founded the museum in 1920 to perform research and collection development.
+Businessman Cyrus S. Eaton founded the museum in 1920 to perform research and develop collections.
 The museum primarily focuses on natural-world collections like zoology, botany, astronomy, and geology.

 This innovative museum encourages visitors to explore the natural world through various displays.
-It boasts over four million zoology, mineralogy, and paleontology specimens in its collection.
-While you’re here, be sure to catch the Hamann-Todd Collection which displays over 4,000 human and primate skeletons.
+Its collection boasts over four million zoology, mineralogy, and paleontology specimens.
+While you’re here, be sure to catch the Hamann-Todd Collection, which displays over 4,000 human and primate skeletons.

 See Related: Best Vacations for a Group of Friends

 3. Cleveland Museum of Art

 Address: 11150 East Blvd, Cleveland, Ohio 44106, United States